Siyang middle school

+Siyang Middle School (江苏省泗阳中学 (江蘇省泗陽中學)) is a middle school in Jiangsu, China.

-Jiangsu siyang middle school was founded in 1927 in Jiangsu province, China, developing a long history.
+It was founded in 1927 in Jiangsu, China.
 In 1991, Siyang middle school went through the provincial key middle school review.
 In January 1999, it was approved by the provincial education commission and renamed "the jiangsu province siyang middle school".
 In the same year in July, Nanjing Normal University education signed a joint and Siyang middle school became Nanjing Normal University's experimental middle school.
 In April 2001, a national demonstration went through high school accreditation.
 In 2004, the provincial department of education selected it as a four-star school.

 Location

 The school is located in the political and cultural center of town.

 School size

 Siyang middle school is the biggest middle school in Siyang, covering more than 290 acres with a total construction area of 193640 m2.